encolajs/encolajs-enforma/docs/recipes/index.md

 - **Validation**
   - [Async validation rule](async-validation.md) - checking if an email is already in use
 - **Other Scenarios**
-  - [Conditional forms](conditional-form.md) - using schema with dynamic props to show/hide parts of the form
   - [Forms in modals](form-in-modal.md) - displaying a form inside a modal

 > [!WARNING] The solutions implemented here are minimal and should be used as inspiration only